 Chances are your customers and prospects have knowledge and experience with your competitors.
 Depending on your business, perhaps they’ve been pitched to or bought their products in the past.
 It can be useful to speak to these people and learn everything you can about your competitors.
 Why did they choose you (or not choose you) over your competitors?

 It is essential to encourage the sharing of information.
 The story of a customer who has had a bad experience with a competitor will undoubtedly interest your sales and customer experience managers.

 To encourage the sharing of this knowledge, you can create either an internal discussion group, where testimonials and ‘battle cards’ are shared.
 Creating a specific forum for this information ensures that everyone receives the information (as opposed to ad hoc information sharing)

 The most important part of our competitive intelligence is to learn and improve.
-Consider how each part of your competitive intelligence can be used to improve your social media strategy, events, webinars, ebooks and other marketing activities.
+Consider how each part of your competitive intelligence can be used to improve your social media strategy, events, webinars, ebooks, and other marketing activities.
 Almost every aspect of our strategy can be improved with competitive intelligence.

-If you’d like to learn more about how Meltwater can help you perform a competitive intelligence, fill out the form below!
+If you’d like to learn more about how Meltwater can help you perform competitive intelligence, fill out the form below!